-Microsoft Flight Simulator (MSFS) is still an infant, but the amount of amazing and free addons is already overwhelming.
-This is our monthly updated selection of the best free addons and mods for MSFS, ranging from aircraft to airports, utilities, liveries, and more, so that you can quickly find what are our best recommendations in each category.
+Microsoft Flight Simulator (MSFS) is just reaching its first anniversary, but the amount of amazing and free addons is already overwhelming.
+This is our regularly updated selection of the best free addons and mods for MSFS, ranging from aircraft to airports, utilities, liveries, and more, so that you can quickly find what are our best recommendations in each category.

 Arguably the most impressive endeavor from the flight sim community so far, the A32NX brings the default A320neo to as close to reality as possible by improving the systems depth and overall functionality.

 It has been constantly updated at every level, counting with the close support of over 30 real A320 pilots, and is now a payware-level aircraft in its depth and realism.
 If you care about airliners, this is the one to get!